Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Abstract

 \section{Abstract}

 Temporal sentence grounding is a challenging task that aims to localize the moment spans relevant to a language description.
 Although recent DETR-based models have achieved notable progress by leveraging multiple learnable moment queries, they suffer from overlapped and redundant proposals, leading to inaccurate predictions.
 We attribute this limitation to the lack of task-related guidance for the learnable queries to serve a specific mode.
-Furthermore, the complex solution space generated by variable and open-vocabulary language descriptions exacerbates the optimization difficulty, making it harder for learnable queries to distinguish each other adaptively.
-To tackle this limitation, we present a Region-Guided TRansformer (RGTR) for temporal sentence grounding, which diversifies moment queries to eliminate overlapped and redundant predictions.
+Furthermore, the complex solution space generated by variable and open-vocabulary language descriptions complicates optimization, making it harder for learnable queries to adaptively distinguish each other, leading to more severe overlapped proposals.
+To address this limitation, we present the Region-Guided TRansformer (RGTR) for temporal sentence grounding, which introduces regional guidance to increase query diversity and eliminate overlapped proposals.
 Instead of using learnable queries, RGTR adopts a set of anchor pairs as moment queries to introduce explicit regional guidance.
-Each anchor pair takes charge of moment prediction for a specific temporal region, which reduces the optimization difficulty and ensures the diversity of the final predictions.
+Each moment query takes charge of moment prediction for a specific temporal region, which reduces the optimization difficulty and ensures the diversity of the proposals.
 In addition, we design an IoU-aware scoring head to improve proposal quality.
-Extensive experiments demonstrate the effectiveness of RGTR, outperforming state-of-the-art methods on QVHighlights, Charades-STA and TACoS datasets.
+Extensive experiments demonstrate the effectiveness of RGTR, outperforming state-of-the-art methods on three public benchmarks and exhibiting good generalization and robustness on out-of-distribution splits.
+Codes are available at \url{https://github.com/TensorsSun/RGTR}